Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Methodology

-\paragraphb{Limitations} As is common in qualitative research, our sample size was relatively small, which may limit the generalizability of our findings in several ways.
-First, all participants were recruited via Prolific and, combined with our eligibility requirement of prior GenAI use, our sample likely over-represents relatively active GenAI users.
+\paragraphb{Limitations} As is common in qualitative research, our sample size was relatively small.
+As such, our findings may not suggest established user needs at scale and may have limited generalizability in several ways.
+First, all participants were recruited via Prolific and were based in the U.S. Combined with our eligibility requirement of prior GenAI use, our sample likely over-represents relatively active GenAI users in the U.S. context.
 However, participants provided rich accounts of lived experiences, including concrete concerns and decision processes.
 This aligns with our exploratory goal of identifying where current S\&P transparency falls short in practice and what design improvements could better support users.
 Second, our study relied on self-reported accounts, which may be subject to social desirability bias~\cite{grimm2010social}.
 To mitigate this influence, we framed recruitment materials without mentioning ``security'' or ``privacy'' and recruited on a rolling basis to capture a diverse range of perspectives.
-Third, as users often develop S\&P considerations over time~\cite{li2023s}, we structured our interview questions and design tasks around pre- and post-adoption phases to capture a broader use journey rather than a single timepoint.
+Third, our intentionally broad definition of GenAI tools may limit the generalizability of our findings across specific tool types.
+Future work should further examine tool-specific transparency needs.
+Fourth, as users often develop S\&P considerations over time~\cite{li2023s}, we structured our interview questions and design tasks around pre- and post-adoption phases to capture a broader use journey rather than a single timepoint.
 However, this framing may have subtly shaped how participants organized their reflections across phases.
 To mitigate this potential bias, we emphasized throughout the interview and design session that participants could provide the same answers or propose the same design outcomes across both phases if they felt both applied.
+Finally, because GenAI S\&P transparency is an emerging and potentially unfamiliar design space, our use of lightweight prompts and interface-sketching tasks may have oriented participants toward interface-level solutions.
+Future work could use more open-ended design activities to surface additional forms of GenAI S\&P transparency.